Fairbanks Township, Michigan: History

 In 1867, the Jackson Iron Company had Fayette Brown build a charcoal iron smelter at Fayette, which grew up around the smelter and named after Brown.
 A Fayette post office opened on September 13, 1870 with Marvin H. Brown as postmaster.
 In 1891, the smelter was dismantled.

 Fairport was founded in 1886 by fishermen who had relocated from St. Martin Island.
 The community was a commercial fishing port.

-Fayette continued on as a resort community until the mid-1950s.
-As Fayette became a state park in 1959.
+Fayette continued on as a small resort community until the mid-1950s, and then became a state park in 1959.

 Geography

 According to the United States Census Bureau, the township has a total area of 299.2 sqmi, of which 47.2 sqmi is land and 252.0 sqmi (84.23%) is water.
 The northern Potawatomi Islands are in Fairbanks Township, while the southern Potawatomi Islands are in the town of Washington in Door County, Wisconsin.
 Part of St. Martin Island is owned by the Little Traverse Bay Bands of Odawa Indians as a Tribal Trust Land.